Guide to Bidding & Tendering Process for Project Management

 Negotiated tendering

 In the tendering and bidding process, project managers play either of two roles: as a tender manager or a bidding manager.
-Tender managers are project managers who act as representatives for the organization seeking a vendor.
+Tender managers are project managers who act as representatives for the organization seeking a service provider.
 Bidding managers are the project managers who act as representatives for the parties interested in providing the service or product.

 FAQs